 We’re not a one-size-fits-all payments processor.
 We value partnership and our growth has been fuelled by our willingness to adapt to customer needs and our ability to partner for success.
 It’s these philosophies that helped us get onto the Fast Track 100 ladder in 2016.

 CashFlows has continued to invest heavily in people, including targeted appointments from key players in the industry.
-We also further enhanced our product portfolio by acquiring Cambridge-based iCheque Network Ltd, who provide an online virtual payment solution via the Payr brand.

 Private equity fund manager Pollen Street Capital is a majority investor in CashFlows.
 Pollen Street Capital focuses on investing in high-quality businesses operating within the financial services sector.

-Martin joined CashFlows as Chairman in 2016.
+Martin joined CashFlows as in 2017.
 He is a financial services veteran bringing a wealth of experience from the banking sector and expertise in executing company turnaround strategies.
 Prior to joining CashFlows Martin was the CEO of City Index.
 He was also Founder and CEO of online betting and gaming company Blue Square, leading the company through its acquisition by The Rank Group.

 Jonny joined CashFlows as Chief Commercial Officer in August 2016, responsible for product, sales and marketing.
 He has more than a decade of experience in the financial services sector and has held a number of senior executive and management roles at major companies, including Travelex, American Express and Mastercard.
 Prior to joining CashFlows, Jonny was Chief Commercial Officer at Kalixa Payments Group.